Hussein Saeed: International career

-After not appearing in either the 1986 or the 1988 Arabian Gulf Cups, Saeed played in the 1988 President's Cup Football Tournament where he scored three goals; Iraq were knocked out in the quarter-finals.
+After not appearing in either the 1986 or the 1988 Arabian Gulf Cups, Saeed played in the 1988 President's Cup Football Tournament where he scored three goals; Iraq were knocked out in the quarterfinals.
 Saeed returned to the Gulf Cup in the 10th Arabian Gulf Cup in Kuwait in 1990.
 Iraq won their first game against Bahrain 1–0 and drew their second game with Kuwait 1–1.
 They drew again in their third match against the UAE 2–2 draw.
 Iraq withdrew from the tournament after the game with the UAE, because of the refereeing, which was Saeed's last match in his football career before he decided to retire at the age of 32 in the same year.

 Managerial career

 Al-Talaba (1993)

-After he left the office of vice president of Al-Talaba in 1992, the club finished the 1992–93 as winners of the league and the 1992 Iraqi Elite Cup and the runners-up of the 1992–93 Iraq FA Cup.
+After he left the office of vice president of Al-Talaba in 1992, the club finished the 1992–93 as winners of the league and the 2nd Umm al-Ma'arik Championship and the runners-up of the 1992–93 Iraq FA Cup.
 Before the start of the 1993–94 season, the team's manager, Ayoub Odisho, resigned which made the board look for a new manager to settle quickly which ended in assigning Saeed as the interim manager of the club.
 He coached the team through the first half of the league of 25 matches before re-signing Odisho.
 Saeed's last match as the manager ended in a 4–0 loss to the league leaders, Al-Zawra'a.
-He also led Al-Talaba to achieve the 1993 Iraqi Elite Cup, which was held in September 1993, after defeating Al-Quwa Al-Jawiya in the final 2–1, achieving his first and only trophy as a manager.
+He also led Al-Talaba to achieve the 3rd Umm al-Ma'arik Championship, which was held in September 1993, after defeating Al-Quwa Al-Jawiya in the final 2–1, achieving his first and only trophy as a manager.

 Administrative roles

 Controversies

 As Saeed was the vice president of the Iraq Football Association, which was headed by Uday Hussein, in the 1990s, there were many controversies about him being a Ba'athist and a Saddamist.
-He was also accused of being of a Palestinian descent, torturing players, giving positions to Tikritis.
+He was also accused of being of a Palestinian descent, torturing players, and giving positions to Tikritis.
 Accusations also went to say that Saeed was Uday's representative in robbing Kuwaitis in the 1991 Gulf War.
 Documents were put on the internet by some news agencies that suggest that Saeed, Najeh Humoud and Moayad Al-Badri worked for the Iraqi Intelligence Service in 2002 by gathering information on their targets.
 The documents included Saeed gathering information about Al-Badri when he was staying in Saudi Arabia before joining them himself.
 They also show the approval of the Personal Secretary of Former President Saddam Hussein, Abid Hamid Mahmud, of paying Saeed $50,000 after completing his mission and him signing on receiving $25,000.
 One of the documents showed him and Al-Badri executing a mission to monitor an alleged Israeli spy in Syria and showed him arresting Yahya Alwan before travelling to Saudi Arabia.